launchdarkly/sdks-ci-docker/README.md

 This project contains build scripts for Docker images used by LaunchDarkly SDK CI builds.

 Each subdirectory is for a specific Docker image.
-To build and publish the image, make sure `IMAGE_VERSION` has been updated if necessary and run `make push-latest`.
+To build and publish the image:

+* Make sure the version number at the top of the Dockerfile has been updated if necessary.
+* `make login`
+* `make push-latest`